scratchglory/node-api-challenge/README.md

   - A function that can get request and response objects, operate, and trigger actions.
 From client, work, then server, and return

 - [ ] ## Describe a Resource?

+  - A database that is read-only which contains all the system objects in the SQL server

 - [ ] What can the API return to help clients know if a request was successful?

   - a status code with .json